|

 room of "guardians" and is a special temple, where only

-the Dharma Protectors' masks, paintings and images are kept on
+the Dharma Protectors' masks, paintings and images are kept on the

-can effectively cause both harm and support.
+cause both harm and support.

 This was true